Home / Childhood Cancer / Housing Support Program

 If the family has a mortgage, families will receive one-on-one mortgage counselling with a licensed residential mortgage specialist from the nesto group.
 The mortgage counselling will support the family to determine if there are beneficial ways to change their mortgage based on their current arrangements.

-A Housing Support Committee will collectively review all of the applications to the Housing Support Fund on a monthly basis.
-Each approved application will receive mortgage or rental payment assistance grants of $5,000 to families living in Canada who have a child in active cancer treatment and are financially challenged.
-These grants provide support to help families at a time when they shouldn’t be worrying about how to make a mortgage or rental payment in Canada.
+Our Housing Support Committee collectively reviews all of the applications to the Housing Support Program every month.
+Each approved application will receive a mortgage or rental subsidy of $5,000.
+These grants provide support to help families at a time when they shouldn’t be worrying about how to make a mortgage or rental payment.

 The program is currently available at: